vippsas/vipps-woocommerce/readme.txt

 This project is hosted on Github at: https://github.com/vippsas/vipps-woocommerce

 == Upgrade Notice ==
+= 1.14.1 =
+Bugfixes for co-existance with other plugins
 = 1.14.0 =
 Now supports Vipps Checkout version 3 with extended shipping method support!
 = 1.13.5 =